You've just renewed or upgraded your Endpoint license and you don't know where to enter your new username and password.

 - Right-click on the name of the policy you want to check/ edit and select 'View/Edit Policy...'

-- On the 'Primary Server' tab check if the 'Address' field is set to either 'Sophos' or 'Invalid URI: The hostname could not be parsed.'.
+- On the 'Secondary Server' tab check if the 'Address' field is set to 'Sophos'.

-- If the address entered points to a Sophos-controlled location confirm the 'Username' field is correct and the same as shown on your current license schedule.
+- If the address entered points to Sophos confirm the 'Username' field is correct and the same as shown on your current license schedule.
 If it does not match, then enter the new credentials as shown on the latest license schedule including re-entering your password.

 Note: Do not copy and paste your credentials into the box.